metamagical-musings/metamagical-musings.github.io/README.md

 †Includes *Metaphysical Musings*

-The PDF's are signed using [this form](https://metamagical-musings.github.io/hash-and-sign.html) and the private passphrase associated with this public key: fA7Ih7xfHGqWub+fDJy0dX+y2O/dvTDmO4xmeF1Bylc=.
+The PDF's are signed using [this form](https://metamagical-musings.github.io/hash-and-sign.html) and the private passphrase associated with this public key: fA7Ih7xfHGqWub+fDJy0dX+y2O/dvTDmO4xmeF1Bylc=

+Also available is [*The Other Wise Man*](https://metamagical-musings.github.io/The-Other-Wise-Man.pdf) by Henry Van Dyke.
+It was originally included in *Fractal Sovereignty* and is referenced in both *Metamystical Musings* and *Metamagical Musings*.